faridcher/ml-course/README.md

 ## Introduction

-This is the R version assignments of the online machine learning course (MOOC) on Coursera website by Prof. Andrew Ng.
+This is one of the best ML massive online open courses (MOOC) that is taught by Prof. Andrew NG.
+However, Prof. NG teaches the course along with MATLAB/Octave and the assignments must be done and submitted in MATLAB/Octave.
+Do you like the course but not the proprietary MATLAB or the sluggish Octave?
+Or for any reason, would you rather to use the free GNU R to complete the assignments?
+This project is your answer.

-To view/download the lecture videos and slides visit the course website:
+To view/download the lecture videos, slides and assignments instructions visit the course website:
 - [Course website](https://www.coursera.org/learn/machine-learning)
 - [The course wiki page](https://share.coursera.org/wiki/index.php/ML:Main)

 This repository provides the starter code to solve the assignment in R statistical software; the completed assignments are also available beside each exercise file.
 Simply follow these steps to complete the assignments:

 1. View the lectures videos and handouts.
-2. Instructions are basically for MATLAB/OCTAVE.
+2. Read the instructions which are basically for MATLAB/OCTAVE.
 R compatible version of instructions will become available here as [Wiki](https://github.com/faridcher/machine-learning-course/wiki) pages in future.
 3. Use the **starter** folder and fill the parts of the code that is written "YOUR CODE HERE"
 4. If you couldn't solve it by yourself, get help from the accompanied file suffixed by `_solution` inside the same folder of the starter code.
 For example, `starter/ex1/computeCost.R` has an associated solution file named `starter/ex1/computeCost_solution.R`
 5. Submit

+You are welcome to star this project if you find it useful.

 ## Dependencies
 In order to produce similar results and plots to Octave/Matlab, you should install a few packages: